david-ibemma/landing-page-project/README.md

 # landing-page-project
-an nft marketplace landing page with Html and Css
+An NFT marketplace landing page with HTML and CSS